RichardKnop/ragserver/README.md

 }
 ```

-If you ask a question model cannot answer from the provided context, it will simply return empyty answer
+If you ask a question model cannot answer from the provided context, it will simply return an empty answer

 ```json
 {